Best Vegan Dog Food Brands on the Market This Year

 • Cost: Your first 18-lb. bag of Performance Formula dog food will cost $69.30 (30% off), and $99.00 thereafter with a 5% discount on repeat deliveries.
 Each bag will last a medium-sized dog about 6-8 weeks on average.

-*Note that Wild Earth’s Performance Formula was PR gifted, but I personally purchased their earlier formula and treats.
+*Note that Wild Earth’s Performance Formula was PR gifted, but I personally purchased their original formula prior and Cookie has tried both.

-Top Contenders + Other Vegan Dog Foods We’d Try:
+Top Contenders + Other Vegan Dog Foods We’d Try in 2024:

 While we haven’t gotten to try these vegan dog food brands with Cookie (yet), here are the top three contenders we’re keeping an eye on right now.